Best Things To Do In Rome In 5 Days

 It is worth spending the morning visiting this emblematic building and going up to its rooftop, from which you can see Rome from another perspective.
 To avoid queues, you can buy online your tickets to Castel Sant'Angelo with audio guide or if you prefer you can take a tour of Castel Sant'Angelo.

-If you decide to visit it on your own, I recommend you to read this article to know in advance the most interesting things about this place: Rome Castel Sant'Angelo Tickets: how to buy, prices and schedules.
+If you decide to visit it on your own, I recommend you to read this article to know in advance the most interesting things about this place: Castel Sant'Angelo in Rome Tickets and Tours.

 Book tickets to Castel Sant'Angelo